robertwhunter/nephromaths/_book/41-Phosphate.md

 ### General approach

 Usually simplest and therefore preferable to calculate FEPO~4~ (or TRP) rather than TmP/GFR.
+(Ideally on a fasted sample though.)

 Other investigations in hypophosphataemia: